-Students learn about the evolution of franchising, different types of franchising, franchisor and franchisee obligations, government regulations and legal issues related to the franchise agreement, and are exposed to a comparative view of franchising in the US, Canada, and Mexico.
+Students learn about the evolution of franchising, different types of franchising, franchisor and franchisee obligations, government regulations and legal issues related to the franchise agreement, and are exposed to a comparative view of franchising in the US, Canada, and other parts of the world.
 (Spring).
 Prerequisite: MKE290.

 MKE421 - Consumer Behavior (3 cr.)

 Determinants of human behavior that impinge on the individual's role as a consumer.
 Course covers models of consumer behavior, the decision making process, and the various social and psychological factors influencing these processes.
 (Fall).
 Prerequisite: MKE290.